adiehl96/NeuromorphicEngineering/README.md

 7. Observe the value displayed at the outputs named "SP" and "SPW".
 Note that its value is displayed in hexadecimal notation.

 ## License
-The files in directory `quartus` are released under the MIT license, which can be found in the file called [LICENSE](quartus/LICENSE).
+The files in directory `arduino` have previously been released under the MIT license, which can be found in the file called [arduino/LICENSE](arduino/LICENSE).

-Everything else in this repository is released under the GNU General Public License v3.0 which you can find in the file called [LICENSE](LICENSE).
+Everything in this repository (including the arduino directory) is released under the GNU General Public License v3.0 which you can find in the file called [LICENSE](LICENSE).

 ## Documentation
 You can find images of all graphs as well as a schematic of the circuits integration with JTAG in the directory `docs/images`.